lavafroth/lavafroth.github.io/content/post/kringlecon-2023-writeup.md

 ## Linux 101

 This challenge comprises a bunch of command line objectives that have to be completed one after another.
-For distinguish one from the other,
+To distinguish one from the other,
 > the objectives will be present in blockquotes like this

 while my commentary will continue as normal text.